Kanpur accident: SHO suspended, tractor driver absconding, CM meets bereaved families | Business

 A day after 26 people died in a tractor-trolley accident here, a station house officer was suspended for alleged ''dereliction of duty'' while the tractor driver was still absconding.

-Uttar Pradesh Chief Minister Yogi Adityanath met the injured at the hospital and the bereaved families at Kortha village.
+Uttar Pradesh Chief Minister Yogi Adityanath, who visited the injured at the hospital and also met the bereaved families at Kortha village on Sunday, gave a slew of directions including a complete ban on the use of loading vehicles like tractor-trolley, pick-ups, etc for public transportation in the state.
+Two telephone helplines were also announced to report violations of traffic rules.

-The loss of lives in road accidents is a matter of grave concern and the government would launch more awareness programmes on road safety to prevent such tragedies, he said and again appealed to people not to use tractor-trolly to ferry passengers.
+District Magistrate of Kanpur Vishak G Ayyar on Sunday told PTI that of the 26 dead, 14 are women and 10 are children.

+''The SHO of Saadh police station has been suspended for dereliction of duty,'' he said.

 ''The death toll stands at 26, while the number of injured is nine.
 There were 35 passengers on the ill-fated tractor-trolley.
 The post-mortem examination was conducted at night.
 The cremation is being carried out at Deori Ghat in Maharajpur,'' the DM said.